 Do not respond to any of the above categories that ask for account details, cards or passwords and do not follow links that are contained and prompt you to sign in to winbank.

 You can identify the official page of Piraeus Bank and winbank from the security lock at the beginning of the search bar.

-Forward such "suspicious» e-mail or text messages to the Bank at email@example.com or call 24/7 at 18 28 38 or 210 3288000 (call from Greece) and +30 210 3288000 (call from abroad), from your mobile phone or land line with charges applied according to your plan with your telecom operator.
+Forward such "suspicious» e-mail or text messages to the Bank at firstname.lastname@example.org or call 24/7 at 210 3288000 (call from Greece) and +30 210 3288000, from your mobile phone or land line with charges applied according to your plan with your telecom operator.
 Then delete it from your email or mobile.

 A phishing attempt sent via SMS (Short Message Service) or text message to a mobile phone or device.
 This tactic is also referred to as smishing, which is a combination of SMS and phishing.
 The purpose of text message phishing is the same as traditional email phishing: convince recipients to share their confidential information.

 It concerns a fraud that belongs to the category of vishing (voice phishing).Scammers call unsuspecting customers on their phones pretending to be representatives of well-known IT companies.
 Convince customers that their computer needs repair or cleanup and install applications to remotely control their devices (PC, Tablet, mobile phone) - thus gaining ownership and then electronic banking credentials.

 - We do not answer unknown phone calls, especially if they come from abroad

 - We do not install applications when indicated by strangers

 - We do not allow remote access to our electronic devices (PC, Tablet, mobile phone)

 - We do not share with anyone and do not enter into unknown websites our e-banking credentials (username and password) or card numbers.
 We confirm that we have visited the official website of our Bank.
 We remember that banks will never and in no way ask for our credentials